accessor-io/ens.tools/SEAPORT-PRODUCTION-READY.md

 ## What Was Implemented

-A production-ready Seaport integration for the ENS Enterprise Management System that enables NFT marketplace operations using OpenSea's Seaport protocol.
+A production-ready Seaport integration for ens.tools that enables NFT marketplace operations using OpenSea's Seaport protocol.

 ## New Files Created